Notion ORMGitHub

 Creates multiple pages sequentially and returns all responses.

-const results = await db.createMany({
+const results = await notion.booksDb.createMany([

-{ bookName: "Book A", genre: ["Sci-Fi"], numberOfPages: 300 },
+{ properties: { bookName: "Book A", genre: ["Sci-Fi"], numberOfPages: 300 } },

-{ bookName: "Book B", genre: ["Biography"], numberOfPages: 250 },
+{ properties: { bookName: "Book B", genre: ["Biography"], numberOfPages: 250 } },

 update